emind-systems/check_graylog2_stream/README.md

 		ln -s /usr/local/lib/libjansson.so.4 /usr/lib/libjansson.so.4
 		ldconfig

+	* For debian users
+		Install libjansson-dev by aptitude/apt-get and download and install jshon.
+Thats all.

 Copyright 2013 Emind Systems Ltd - htttp://www.emind.co
 This file is part of Emind Systems DevOps Tool set.